pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v10-2/index.md

 In this release we added a new command that allows you to retrieve information about pronouns settings for an organization.

-To retrieves information about pronouns settings for an organization, use:
+To retrieve information about pronouns settings for your organization, use:

 ```sh
 m365 tenant people pronouns get